2022-2023 License Renewals

 Choose "Locum Tenens" status if you plan to work in Oregon intermittently but reside out of state.
 Locum Tenens licensees must notify the Board in writing and in advance of the date and location of any Oregon practice.

 Not Planning to Renew

-- To let your license lapse, you need take no further action.
+- To let your license lapse, you do not need to take further action.
 A license will lapse automatically if you fail to complete the registration form and pay the registration fee.
 The Board will notify you that your license has lapsed.

 - To surrender or retire your license, you will notify the Board at the beginning of the renewal application.

-For renewal inquiries, our Call Center is open from 9 AM to 3 PM (Pacific Standard Time).
+For inquiries, our Call Center is open from 8 a.m. - 4 p.m.
+(Pacific Standard Time).